FG-IT/fg-it.github.io/_posts/2022-03-05-migrate-to-covenient-image-serving-model.md

 2. `#{style_name}_image_url(format='jpg')`, such as `small_image_url`, `product_image_url`.
 Param `format` is either `jpg` or `webp`.

 I'd like to suggest you override image styles instead of renaming.
 Two reasons:
 1. Keep all the naming consistent.
-All the extensions will solely depend on `spree` to retrive link of image url.
+All the extensions will solely depend on `spree` to retrive links of images.
 2. make use of the methods pre-defined by `define_method`.
 If you add new style names, for example `list: [300, 300]`, the method `list_image_url` is not defined automatically.

 you can do it like the following: